SPLASH 2023

 OOPSLA

-Narges Shadab University of California at Riverside, Pritam Gharat Microsoft Research, Shrey Tiwari Microsoft Research, Michael D. Ernst University of Washington, Martin Kellogg New Jersey Institute of Technology, Shuvendu K. Lahiri Microsoft Research, Akash Lal Microsoft Research, Manu Sridharan University of California at Riverside
+Narges Shadab University of California at Riverside, PRITAM MANOHAR GHARAT Microsoft Research, Shrey Tiwari Microsoft Research, Michael D. Ernst University of Washington, Martin Kellogg New Jersey Institute of Technology, Shuvendu K. Lahiri Microsoft Research, Akash Lal Microsoft Research, Manu Sridharan University of California at Riverside

 DOI